EricssonBroadcastServices/AndroidClientPlayback/tutorials/tutorial-live-and-catchup-playback.md

 **Playing a Live Channel**

-In order to play a Live Channel simply build an EmpChannel object and pass it as an argument to the **play()** method.
+In order to play a Live Channel simply build an EmpChannel object specifying the channel ID and pass it as an argument to the **play()** method.
+When you play a live channel using an EmpChannel you do not need to know which program is live at the current moment.
+However, in that case, it might not be possible to store or play from a bookmark.

 ```java
 EmpChannel channel = new EmpChannel();